Forms of Plagiarism

 - Use of the views, opinions, or insights of another, without acknowledgement.

-- Paraphrasing another person’s characteristic or original phraseology, metaphor, or other literary device, without acknowledgement.
+- Paraphrasing another person’s characteristic or original phraseology, metaphor, or other rhetorical device, without acknowledgement.

 Identifying the Causes

 Many instances of plagiarism are unintentional.
 In many cases students don’t understand how to write in the ways people in a given academic field write, how to manage larger and more complex writing assignments, how to take good research notes, or how to interact fairly with other writers’ ideas in their own work.

 Some students fear that they are not sophisticated or advanced enough to write successful papers, or that their English writing skills are lacking.
 Some want to sound more erudite than they feel they are and resort to using someone else’s words or ideas, because they think these sound better than their own.
 Sometimes a student wishes to project a certain image or to impress the instructor.
 Many students are simply unused to the style of writing demanded in a particular discipline and don’t understand that this is a skill they can learn.